All Episodes

 Well, the president offered your deal, and still they won't talk to the president.

-Uh that's a little nutty, Haraldo.
+That's a little nutty, Geraldo.

-That that's that's crazy stuff.
+That's crazy stuff.

-But I I am That's crazy stuff.
+That's crazy stuff.

-You use the exact word crazy.
+You use the exact word.

-Well I am keen on preserving the institutions.
+I am keen on preserving the institutions.

-The fact that the president yielded to the speaker on possibly postponing the State of the Union address, I think, even though he had to give something was an appropriate move by the president to show that he respected the institution, the speaker of the House of Representatives.
+The fact that the president yielded to the speaker on possibly postponing the State of the Union address, I think, even though he had to give something, was an appropriate move by the president to show that he respected the institution, the Speaker of the House of Representatives.

 He did the right thing.

-We because we don't want to destroy the enemy here.
+Because we don't want to destroy the enemy here.

-Uh the the president won't open the government until she yields unless so you have this ridiculous impasse that's hurting hardworking federal employees, and uh I I think that it is distressful, but I think that we'll get through this, Sean.
+And I think that it is distressful, but I think that we'll get through this, Sean.

 It doesn't matter if it's the Senate or if it's the Congress.

-The only balance and check that we have in Washington, D.C., and I and I'm saying this with a completely neutral heart and looking at how this works is that we have a president that stands up to the pomp and circumstance of Washington, D.C.
-He's done it to his own party, he's doing it to the Democrats now.
+The only balance and check that we have in Washington, D.C., and I'm saying this with a completely neutral heart and looking at how this works, is that we have a president that stands up to the pomp and circumstance of Washington, D.C.
+He's done it to his own party.

-And I think this is very, very important.
+And I think that's very, very important.

-I think he should stick to his guns, and if anything, if he ends up doing the emergency uh thing where he has to declare an emergency situation down there, a national security issue, and build this wall, and then opens the government and then makes them come back and debate him on whether or not he gives them the things that he he said he would when he was willing to compromise.
+And if anything, if he ends up doing the emergency thing where he has to declare an emergency situation down there, a national security issue, and builds this wall, and then opens the government and then makes them come back and debate him on whether or not he gives them the things that he said he would when he was willing to compromise.

-Uh he's got them.
+He's got them.

-And it uh and people are supporting him.
+And people are supporting him.

-I even talked to border patrol agents here that are not getting paid, and they said they want him to keep going the way he's going.
+I even talked to Border Patrol agents here that are not getting paid, and they said they want him to keep going the way he's going.

-I know some people are inconvenients.
+I know some people are inconvenienced.

-I'm worried about the furlough employees.
+I'm worried about the furloughed employees.

 I want them to get their checks.